Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

 SEO lead generation is the process of writing online articles relevant to your niche, then ranking them organically in Google and capturing readers' contact information using a lead magnet.
-Businesses that use SEO often focus on a three-fold strategy of website improvement, a content plan, and earned links back to their website to increase their visibility to their ideal customer.
+Businesses that use SEO often focus on a three-fold strategy of website performance, a content plan, and earned links back to their website that increase visibility with their ideal customer.
 When done well, these efforts generate new leads to be further qualified and nurtured.

 There are three components of SEO:

 SEO is effective and affordable, but it takes a long time to master, and search engines constantly change their algorithms and ranking parameters.
 If you want to try pay-per-click (PPC) ads for guaranteed placement at the top of relevant search results, read our article on PPC lead generation.
-Keep in mind, though, that organic search results often receive far more clicks than paid ads, so it’s worth it to invest time in doing SEO well and learning how to use it for lead gen.
+Keep in mind, though, that PPC ads can be expensive and organic search results often receive more clicks than paid ads.

-Typically, marketers identify questions their audience is asking, then they give the best answers by writing informative articles that rank in a SERP (search engine results page) for related keywords, ultimately driving organic traffic to their website.
+Typically, marketers identify questions their audience is asking via search queries, then give the best answers by writing informative articles that rank in a SERP (search engine results page) for related keywords, ultimately driving organic traffic to their website.
 Next, a valuable lead magnet captures visitors’ info, and the marketing team initially qualifies them.
-Marketing then hands them off to sales, who continues qualifying and nurturing them through the sales pipeline to close.
+Marketing then often hands them off to sales, who continues qualifying and nurturing them through the sales pipeline to close.

 The steps to generate leads via SEO are:

 We’ll cover all six steps in this article and how to properly execute each one to see results.
 However, let’s first identify the businesses, teams, and individuals that can benefit from SEO lead generation to make sure the strategy is a good fit for your needs.